 An "I" grade is intended to be only an interim course mark.
 It is to be used only if a student has performed satisfactorily (hereby defined as a C average or better), has completed at least 75% of the course requirements, and there is an excusable reason for his or her not having completed all requirements prior to grade reporting time.
-With the awarding of the "I" the instructor must include information on the Grade Reporting Form as to the specific requirements for changing the "I" to a permanent grade.
-Requests for removal of incomplete grades must be made by the faculty member directly to the Office of the Registrar.
+With the awarding of the "I," the instructor must include information (on the Removal of "I" Form) as to the specific requirements for changing the "I" to a permanent grade.
+Requests for Removal of Incompletes must be made by the instructor of record directly to the Office of the Registrar.

 Students may obtain credit for courses in which their grades are "incomplete" only by completing the work of the course in a satisfactory manner within one year of the date the "I" is awarded or the end of the next term that course is offered.
 If this is not done, the grade in the course automatically results in a failure ("F").
 The grade of "I" (Incomplete) shall be neutral in the calculation of the grade point average.
-A grade of Incomplete must be changed to a permanent grade by the instructor within the time limit specified by submitting the proper Incomplete Grade Report Form to the Office of the Registrar.
+An "Incomplete" must be changed to a permanent grade by the instructor of record within the time limit specified by submitting the proper Incomplete Grade Report Form to the Office of the Registrar.
 Delinquent Incomplete Grade Report Forms will not be requested or processed without the approval of the Provost and Vice President for Academic Affairs.
-This approval must be received by the Registrar's Office no later than 45 days after the expired semester.